chpc-tech-eval/chpc24-scc-nationals/NWChem/README.md

 ```

-### sample build script for NWChem application on LENGAU:
+### Sample build script for NWChem application on LENGAU:

 ```bash